Dwood15/Tempera/README.md

    * AFAIK, haloforge's source is gone with the demise of Google Code and is largely lost to time.
 Even then, it was mostly kept private and only intended for halo PC v1.08 in 2008-2009
    * Because of this, Tempera may be the only remaining repository containing code from the original live_projekt.
  * ZBE - Helped me get the initial prototypes running and answering my Reverse-Engineering-related questions.
- * Dwood15 (Dason Woodhouse - Me) - Primary developer and maintainer of Tempera.
+ * Dwood15 - Primary developer and maintainer of Tempera.

 Attributions in individual files are being removed in favor of this readme notice.
 Tempera has grown and evolved to the point that maintaining attribution in every file is impractical and (quite frankly)silly.